MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/urlfetch-example.md

 ms.topic: "article"
 ---

-# Using UrlFetchApp to access Google services
+# Updating the bid value for a list of keywords

-This example script shows you how to use [UrlFetchApp](../reference/UrlFetchApp.md) to:
+This example script shows you how to:

 - Read a file from Google Drive, which contains a single bid multiplier value;
 - Read a spreadsheet containing keyword IDs, use the IDs to get the keywords, and multiply the keywords' bids by the bid multiplier;